 The main difference is in the speaker.
 The full-size Echo is designed to be a Bluetooth speaker in its own right.
 The Echo Dot, on the other hand, is for people who want to use an Echo with their existing speakers or hi-fi.
 The Echo Dot still has a speaker inside, but we wouldn’t recommend playing music through it.
 It’s really only supposed to relay Alexa’s responses.

-You can find out what we thought of the Amazon Echo’s sound quality in our speaker review.
+You can find out what we thought of the Echo’s sound quality in our Amazon Echo speaker review.

 The Dot can connect to your existing speakers via Bluetooth or by using a 3.5mm cable.
 Then any music or vocal responses will come through your superior-sounding speaker.
 It’s worth noting that the Echo and the Dot have the same physical buttons – volume control, mute and one to get Alexa listening without saying her name.

 What's the Amazon Echo compatible with?

 Unlike many smart hubs, the Amazon Echo doesn’t come with any devices.
 In fact, Amazon doesn’t make any smart-home devices, such as security cameras and motion sensors.
 Any extra connected tech you want to add to your Alexa-controlled home will need to come from other companies.

 Looking through the skills store shows that Alexa is compatible with some of the most popular smart devices.
 Samsung smart products, Philips Hue light bulbs, D-Link smart plugs and Hive thermostats can all be controlled with an Echo.